BeratE/pdlibs/README.md

 Alternatively, you can call `setVarEnvGlobal()` before the declaration of any node to declare `foo` and `bar` to global variables.
 The body of the action function can then be written as: </br>
 `print(foo .. " " .. bar)`.

+Note that all behavior trees share the same default namespace for variables.
+This makes it easy to share data or pass messages between different behavior trees.

 > **_NOTE:_**  The scope of a node is captured on its *creation*.
 Changing the environment *while* creating a node, e.g. in a sequence, will not have an effect on the environment of the declared variables.